KES Logo

 ESA CubeSat Summer School

-This was a 4‑week intensive program featuring hands‑on projects and laboratory sessions led by ESA engineers and university professors.
+I was a student in a 4‑week intensive program featuring hands‑on projects and laboratory sessions led by ESA engineers and university professors.
 Students from across Europe collaborated throughout the course.
 The program covered:

 • Week 1: Space Systems Engineering and hands-on practice